TLindenIII/Stats-Tree/replit.md

-# StatGuide - Statistical Test Selection Tool
+# StatsTree - Statistical Test Selection Tool

 ## Overview

-StatGuide is an interactive web application that helps researchers select the appropriate statistical test based on their research goals, data structure, and study design.
+StatsTree is an interactive web application that helps researchers select the appropriate statistical test based on their research goals, data structure, and study design.
 The tool guides users through a multi-step wizard interface, asking questions about their analysis needs and recommending suitable statistical tests with detailed information about assumptions, use cases, and alternatives.

 ## User Preferences